minoue/miMayaPlugins/transferUV/README.md

 Yet another UV transfer command

 ## Why
-Transfer attribute tool in maya is somehow very slow when transfering UVs between high res mesh.
-On the other hand, built-in command polyTransfer is very fast but it is unable to transfer only specific uv sets.
+Transfer attribute tool in maya is somehow very slow when transfering UVs between high res mesh by component.
+Built-in polyTransfer command is very fast but it forces mesh to transfer all uvSets and unable to transfer only specific uv sets.

 ## How to use
 1. Select source mesh, then target mesh